 Research Interests

-Healthcare Policy, The Future of Nursing and Nursing Leadership, Nursing Advocacy, Workplace Violence in Healthcare
+Healthcare Policy: Nursing Leadership, Nursing Advocacy, Workplace Violence in Healthcare

 Overview

-I am an assistant professor of Nursing in the Bouvé College of Health Sciences School of Nursing’s ABSN hybrid program.
-I coordinate the NRSG 3420 and 3421 courses across the Boston, Burlington, and Charlotte campuses.
+Gretchen D. Forsley is an Assistant Clinical Professor in the Bouvé College of Health Sciences School of Nursing’s Accelerated Bachelor of Science in Nursing (ABSN) program.
+She coordinates the NRSG 3420 and 3421 courses across the Boston, Burlington, and Charlotte campuses.
+Her professional interests center on healthcare policy, nursing leadership, and advocacy, with a commitment to improving nurse safety and addressing workplace violence in healthcare.

 Areas of Expertise